Article updated: September 05, 2023

 - Update relevant customer information

-The Knowledge Base stores pre-written responses that you can send to contacts.
-You can choose responses from your team’s collections, or add your own personal collection of responses, in addition to using the team library.
-Simply select the item you’d like to send, and it appears in the Reply box, ready for you to send or make some edits as needed.
+The Saved replies tab stores pre-written responses that you can send to contacts.
+You can choose responses from your team’s collections, or add your own personal collection of responses.
+When you select an item from a collection, it appears in the Reply box, ready for you to send or make edits as needed.